Woman’s Biggest Husband Is The Moon

 “Gay couple fine.
 Single men we have problem.”

 Taylor seems keen to interrupt.
 I’ve been baffled by his train of thought since the questioning began.
-“Single men are inherently off-putting.
+“Single men are always off-putting.
 Don’t you think?”

-Vivien, the small, stout and self-confessed ‘new rep’ for the main Slovenian agency raises her face from her notes to ponder, and frowns a fascinating italic gap between central incisors.
+Vivien, the small, stout and a self-confessed ‘newbie’ for a Slovenian agency raises her face from her notes to ponder, and frowns a fascinating italic gap between central incisors.
 “I have found so.
 In my experience.”
 We’re all wedded to something.